ericdecanini/ShopshopShoppingList/README.md

 - Remove save button
 - Add better toast appearances for going back from list
 - Add no items view on shopping list item view
-- Remove focus when clicking away from shop item